lacomaofficial/Predicting-Age-DifumoAtlas.ipynb/README.md

-## Predicting Age from Resting-State fMRI
+## Exploring Brain Connectivity Patterns to Predict Age: Insights from Resting-State fMRI Data

 ### Introduction
 In this project, we utilize resting-state fMRI data to explore brain connectivity patterns and predict age.
 The dataset used for this analysis consists of functional MRI images, confound variables, and phenotypic information for each subject.